innovara/autoreply/README.md

 * logging: on or off to enable/disable logging to ~/autoreply.log.
 * SMTP: if the server that will send the auto-reply emails is different from localhost.
 * email: email addresses that you want to send an auto-reply from.
-* reply-to: this is useful in case you want to use noreply@...
+* reply-to: the reply-to email address the auto-reply receivers will see.
+Useful when using noreply@...

 5. If you want to add a more email addresses, the JSON file would look something like this.
 ```json